fergald/explainer-bfcache-ccns/api.md

 * JS seems more flexible
   and avoids parsing and serialisation concerns if we make changes in the future.
-* A header centralises control and prevents random JS libraries from altering BFCache+CCNS behaviour
+* A header centralises control and prevents random JS libraries from altering BFCache+CCNS behaviour.

 It may be that we would want both.
 We will spend more time on this after validating the basic idea.